robinmanuelthiel/iotworkshop/14 Retrieving commands/README.md

 ```

 ### 3. Confirm message reception
 It is very important, that you confirm the message reception to the IoT Hub.
 Azure, will try to send the massage to you until you did this.
-So make sure to call the `client.CompleteAsync(message)` methad, as soon as you have processed the message completely.
+So make sure to call the according` method, as soon as you have processed the message completely.
 ```csharp
 await client.CompleteAsync(message);
 ```

 ### 4. Review the code
-For this workshop, we could use this approach to send an LED status update to the device throgh the IoT Hub.
+For this workshop, we could use this approach to send an LED status update to the device through the IoT Hub.
 To achieve this, I connected a simple LED to *Pin 25* of my RaspberryPi.
 You can also use any of your start kits of course.
 My final code that runs on the device now looks like this:

  ```csharp
 public sealed partial class MainPage : Page